jackgray/spotlight/producers/finance/regsho/README.md

 ### NASDAQ
-Stocks like KOSS (Koss Corporation) are traded on NASDAQ, which reports FTDs for its listed securities.
+Stocks like KOSS (Koss Corporation) are traded on Nasdaq, which reports FTDs for its listed securities.

 Nasdaq stopped including securities that reached the threshold due to OTC trades in 2014.
-This should be reported by FINRA.
+It is unclear how far back FINRA reporting goes for Nasdaq OTC equities, if it reported on them before 2014 creating an overlap between those and Nasdaq reports, or if FINRA only started reporting when Nasdaq stopped.

 Source: